-For British expats living in Spain this is an important consideration, as Spanish laws governing inheritance are much more complicated – and potentially far more punitive – than those in the UK.
+For British expats living in Spain this is an important consideration, as Spanish inheritance law is much more complicated – and potentially far more punitive – than that of the UK.
 For instance, in the UK, assets left to your surviving spouse or civil partner are free from inheritance tax.
-However, in Spain, as there is no concept of a person’s ‘estate’, all beneficiaries are liable to inheritance tax in some form or other.
+However, in Spain, as there is no concept of a person’s ‘estate’, all beneficiaries are liable to Spanish inheritance tax in some form or other.

 Furthermore, Spanish inheritance law recognises children in a different way than UK law, with two thirds of your possessions automatically going to your children.
 If this is not in line with your wishes, it is vital that you insert a clause in your will that states that your inheritance must be administered in accordance with the UK rules.
-In Spain, the tax is known as Succession Tax, which is both an inheritance tax and a gift tax on worldwide assets.
-The tax is NOT applicable ONLY if the assets are outside of Spain AND the beneficiary is not resident in Spain.
+Importantly, Spanish inheritance law includes the Succession Tax, which is both an inheritance tax and a gift tax on worldwide assets.
+However, the tax is NOT applicable if the assets are outside of Spain AND the beneficiary is not resident in Spain.

-The State/Regional regulations classifies beneficiaries under a will into four categories:
+The State/Regional Spanish inheritance tax regulations classifies beneficiaries under a will into four categories: